-The third place Indians dropped their second straight to fall to 20.5 games behind first place Minnesota.
+The third place Indians dropped their second straight to fall to 20.5 games behind the first place Twins.

 Also on this date in Tribe history:

-1901 – The Cleveland Blues are on the wrong side of history as they are victims of the most lopsided defeat in American League history, 21-0, to the Detroit Tigers in just seven and a half innings.
+1901 – The Cleveland Blues are on the wrong side of history as they are victims of the most lopsided defeat in the brief history of the American League, 21-0, to the Detroit Tigers, in just seven and a half innings.
 That record would stand alone until 1939 and would later be replaced by the Indians in a more positive light, when they defeated the New York Yankees, 22-0, at Yankee Stadium in 2004.

 1936 – After four and one-third innings of no-hit ball, Cleveland’s Johnny Allen departs the game with a back injury.
 The Indians will win the game and Allen will be credited with the victory, his 20th of the season.
 It will be the final outing of his season and the only 20-win season of his 13-year career.

 1957 – Cleveland completes a triple play in the ninth inning of a tie game with the Baltimore Orioles.
-With runners on first and second and nobody out, pitcher Bud Daley gets a ground ball triple play to short off of the bat of pitcher George Zuverink.
+With runners on first and second and nobody out, pitcher Bud Daley gets a ground ball to short off of the bat of pitcher George Zuverink that the Indians turned three on.
 Baltimore would eventually get the win, 5-4, in 16 innings.

 1962 – Sam McDowell strikes out seven over six scoreless innings, but leaves in the seventh after he breaks two ribs while pitching.